As an Amazon Associate we earn from qualifying purchases.

 The Challenge with Coleslaw

 The challenges with coleslaw stem from the cabbage itself.
 Cabbage is neither a soft leafy vegetable like redleaf or spinach nor is it very flavorful like arugula or butter leaf.
-Because of this, we’re up against the challenge of texture and adding flavor.
+Because of this, I’m up against the challenge of texture and adding flavor.

-Our Solution to Coleslaw
+My Solution to Coleslaw

-Our solution to great coleslaw is cutting the cabbage into paper-thin shreds.
+My solution to great coleslaw is cutting the cabbage into paper-thin shreds.
 This is going to aid in texture and mouthfeel because it is so much easier to chew through and eat.
 What may not be immediately obvious is that it will also help with flavor.

 Let’s switch gears into geometry for a second.
 What you may recall from your 8th-grade geometry class is the idea of surface area and volume.
 Surface area is the area of the faces of shape, and volume is the amount of stuff that shape contains.
 The ratio between these is the secret to more flavorful coleslaw and many more of your favorite foods.